TheOdinProject/javascript-exercises/10_fibonacci/README.md

 Create a function that returns a specific member of the Fibonacci sequence:

 > A series of numbers in which each number ( Fibonacci number ) is the sum of the two preceding numbers.
-In this exercise, the series starts from 1, 1, 2, 3, 5, 8... but it can also start from 0, 1, 1, 2, 3, 5...
+> In this exercise, the Fibonacci sequence used is 1, 1, 2, 3, 5, 8...
 > To learn more about Fibonacci sequences, go to: https://en.wikipedia.org/wiki/Fibonacci_sequence

 ```javascript